2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 Natalya Attestatova

-THE 2025 KAZAN MCCLAIN PARTNERS’ FOUNDATION BAR STUDY SCHOLARSHIP
+2026 KAZAN McCLAIN PARTNERS’ FOUNDATION BAR STUDY SCHOLARSHIP

 The Kazan McClain Partners’ Foundation Bar Study Scholarship was created in 2023 to provide financial assistance to law students to help offset the cost of a bar preparation course.
 This scholarship supports the values shared by Women Lawyers of Alameda County (WLAC) and represents the Foundation’s mission statement.
 The Kazan McClain Partners’ Foundation was formed in 1994 and over the years has disbursed over $25 million in grants to a wide array of community and civic organizations, including $6 million for mesothelioma research.
 Its mission is to benefit the public through grants to organizations and individuals, including enhancing access to, participation in, and education about the legal system and governmental processes.